The Whale browser showing a web page.

 The "Open Space" feature is perhaps more mobile/tablet-oriented.
 It splits the window in two so you can view two web pages side by side in the same window.
 You can move the divider to make one of the halves take up more or less space.
 Why they called this ability to view two web pages "Open Space" is a good question.

-NAVER does provide a "FAQ BEST" page for the Whale browser.
-That page is, at time of writing, not very informative.
+NAVER provides English documentation for Whales unique features and a "FAQ BEST" page.
+That "FAQ BEST" page is, at time of writing, not at all useful.

 Verdict And Conclusion

-The South Korean NAVER whale is a overall fine web browser with a lot of extra features who are mostly useful for people who speak Korean.
+The South Korean NAVER whale is a overall fine web browser with a lot of extra features that are mostly useful for people who speak Korean.
 The heavy tie-ins with web services operated by NAVER and a few of their select partners is a concern.
 This is specially true since most of those service require you to have and be logged into a NAVER account.
+Many of the built-in features will simply not work without a NAVER account.

 NAVER whale may be a good choice for people who speak Korean and do not value their privacy (the tie-in with NAVERs many web services is a very real privacy-concern).
 It is not a very good choice for people who do not understand Korean since most of the services it is tied into, and some of the user interface, is only available in Korean language.
 Logging into the "Naver Notice" form in the sidebar and clicking around does bring up many pictures and video clips of very beautiful South Korean people, so there is that for those who enjoy looking at beautiful Asian people.
 That is simply not enough to recommend this browser to anyone who does not speak Korean, everyone who does not understand the Korean language are better off using a browser which is not tied to web services in a language they do not understand.